nanoporetech/pipeline-structural-variation/README.md

 ### Dependencies

+To run the pipeline the following software packages have to be installed on your system:

 - [miniconda3](https://conda.io/miniconda.html) - install it according to the [instructions](https://conda.io/docs/user-guide/install/index.html).
 - [snakemake](https://anaconda.org/bioconda/snakemake) install using `conda`.
 - The rest of the dependencies are automatically installed using the `conda` feature of `snakemake`.

 ### Installation

-After installing miniconda3 and snakemake (see dependencies), setup the pipeline as follows:
+After installing miniconda3 and snakemake (see dependencies), install the pipeline as follows:
 ```bash
 # Get pipeline
 $ git clone https://github.com/nanoporetech/pipeline-structural-variation.git